programarivm/php-chess/docs/heuristics.md

 ## Evaluation Functions

-[Chess\EvalArray](https://github.com/chesslablab/php-chess/blob/main/tests/unit/EvalArrayTest.php) allows to transform a FEN position to numbers between -1 and +1. -1 is the best possible evaluation for Black and +1 the best possible evaluation for White.
+[Chess\EvalArray](https://github.com/chesslablab/php-chess/blob/main/tests/unit/EvalArrayTest.php) allows to transform a FEN position to a normalized array of values between -1 and +1. -1 is the best possible evaluation for Black and +1 the best possible evaluation for White.
 Both forces being set to 0 means they're balanced.

 ```php
 use Chess\EvalArray;